Parade11/Chrono-Ark-CSV-Editor/README.md

    - ES = Spanish
    - And more...

 The translation will process each row automatically and show progress.
 Empty cells are skipped.
+You can also translate specific cells.

 **Note:** App uses free DeepLX API endpoints.
 No API key or server setup required.
 May be rate-limited if used very frequently.